-- Define and use the terminology required to describe and interpret a phylogenetic tree.
+- Define and use formal terminology to describe and interpret a phylogenetic tree

-- Interpret relatedness and monophyly of extant and extinct species based on phylogenetic trees, identify most recent common ancestors, and use the most recent common ancestor (MRCA) to recognize how closely related species are
+- Interpret relatedness of extant and extinct species based on phylogenetic trees, including identifying monophyletic groups, identifying most recent common ancestors (MRCA), and using the MRCA to evaluate how closely species are related

-- Name the different types of data used to create phylogenetic hypotheses (trees) and know that hypotheses are revised as we gather more evidence
+- Name the different types of data used to create phylogenetic trees, and recognize that hypotheses represented by phylogenetic trees are revised as we gather more evidence

-- Define geologic time, list the four major eons in chronological order, and know the major events of life (or absence thereof) that define each eon
+- Define geologic time, list the four major eons in chronological order, and identify the major events of life (or absence thereof) that define each eon

 A phylogenetic tree is a visual representation of the relationship between different organisms, showing the path through evolutionary time from a common ancestor to different descendants.
 Trees can represent relationships ranging from the entire history of life on earth, down to individuals in a population.
 Trees that show species help us understand how new species form from common ancestral species.
 The process of new species formation, called speciation, is the starting point for a discussion of biological diversity.
 The natural endpoint will be extinction.

 The diagram below shows a tree of 3 taxa (singular taxon, a taxonomic unit).